 Acne During Pregnancy

-Pimples during pregnancy are a reality and it affects most of the women.
+Pregnancy breakouts are a reality and it affects most of the women.
 As pregnancy is a time when your hormonal balance of the body is disrupted, but in a way that enriches the foetal development.
-May not be the case with skin nourishment though, as most important pregnancy hormone called androgen causes the sebaceous glands to enlarge.
+May not be the case with skin nourishment though, as the most important pregnancy hormone called androgen causes the sebaceous glands to enlarge.
 These swollen sebaceous glands secrete more sebum (natural skin oil) that causes clogging of the pores due to oily deposits.

 When this excess sebum comes in contact with dead and deformed skin cells which are shed, they cause infectious outbreaks of pimples.
 As this oil combined with debris and grime is a breeding ground for otherwise dormant bacteria under the skin.
 This causes inflammations and skin eruptions at a proliferating rate due to surges during pregnancy.
-Common affected areas for women are face, chin, chest, breast and neck.
+Commonly affected areas for women are the face, chin, chest, breast, forehead, back and neck.

 Also Read: Get Expert Assistance To Treat Pimple